dantemazza/name-classifier/README.md

 # name-classifier
 This supervised learning model predicts the gender of American baby names from kaggle dataset.
 The data is first processed and mapped in dataParser.py.
-Features used were common ngrams and suffixes(including last letters), extracted using the **nltk** library in features/grams.py.
-The mentioned morphological features are assmebled into a **NumPy** design matrix in features/extractFeatures.py.
+Features used are common ngrams and suffixes(including last letters), extracted using the **nltk** library in features/grams.py.
+These morphological features are assembled into a **NumPy** design matrix in features/extractFeatures.py.
 The data is then loaded into **PyTorch** tensors in launch.py to train a Perceptron (single-layered neural network for binary classification).
-The model will make predictions on CV/Test sets, then on any custom dataset in the test_cases directory.
+The model will make predictions on CV/Test sets and on any custom dataset in the test_cases directory.

 ## Setup
-Here is how to get started with running the project on your machine:
+Here is how to get started with running the project:

 ### Installations
 The main obstacle downloading torch on your machine.
 It is highly recommended you use [Anaconda](https://anaconda.org/pytorch/pytorch) as your package manager as it will handle all dependencies (**NumPy**, **SciPy**, etc.).
 You will also need to install nltk: